 A3.
-Value Diverse Ways of Learning and Knowing 3.1 Include Elders and knowledge keepers as teachers, counselors, and advisors 3.2 Support clients' learning in ways that meet their needs 3.3 Respect the lived experiences of clients 3.4 Consider educational, cultural and linguistic influences Knowledge of: Principles of adult education Different ways that people learn Community resources, Elders and knowledge keepers Local community knowledge Local community practices and protocols Ability to: Value experiential learning Consult with Elders and knowledge keepers Create opportunities to include Elders in care provision Share information in multiple formats and modalities A4.
-Honour the Relationship with the Land 4.1 Recognize the importance of and support access to country foods 4.2 Recognize the importance of and support access to medicines and herbs 4.3 Recognize the importance of and support access to clean water 4.4 Acknowledge the existence of sacred places and their importance to the community 4.5 Recognize the connection between the body and the earth as life givers 4.6 Acknowledge the way water connects our bodies to the earth 4.7 Advocate for land-based Indigenous rights Knowledge of: Sacred places Local country foods and their nutritional and spiritual value Seasonal food cycle Local protocols around food and pregnancy and breast feeding Land base Medicines Local food Protocols History Language Community resources Elders Knowledge keepers Local community cultural practices and protocols Ability to: Love and take care of Mother Earth Work with others A5.
-Provide Care in a Variety of Settings 5.1 Understand significance of birthing on territory 5.2 Respect clients' choices about where to receive clinical care 5.3 Conduct client visits in community, institutional and clinical settings 5.4 Conduct births in accordance with clients' choice of birthplace 5.5 Improve access to care 5.6 Advocate to remove barriers to care Knowledge of: Local land-base Sacred places Birth history of local community Principles of community-based care Research relating to choice of birthplace and homebirth Disruption to birthing traditions Ability to: Be resourceful and flexible in care provision Travel to client Advocate effectively A6.
-Respect and Acknowledge the Power of Stories 6.1 Invite clients to share their stories 6.2 Seek out traditional and creation stories as they relate to pregnancy, birth and postpartum 6.3 Incorporate the learning from those stories into the provision of care 6.4 Validate personal stories Knowledge of: Importance of storytelling Incorporating storytelling into care Traditional and cultural stories Non-directive facilitation of change Ability to: Create space for storytelling Listen actively Consult with Elders and knowledge keepers Discern credible sources of cultural and traditional stories
+Value Diverse Ways of Learning and Knowing keepers as teachers, counselors, and advisors 3.2 Support clients' learning in ways that meet their needs 3.3 Respect the lived experiences of clients 3.4 Consider educational, cultural and linguistic influences Knowledge of: Principles of adult education Different ways that people learn Community resources, Elders and knowledge keepers Local community knowledge Local community practices and protocols Ability to: Value experiential learning Consult with Elders and knowledge keepers Create opportunities to include Elders in care provision Share information in multiple formats and modalities A4.
+Honour the Relationship with the Land support access to country foods 4.2 Recognize the importance of and support access to medicines and herbs 4.3 Recognize the importance of and support access to clean water 4.4 Acknowledge the existence of sacred places and their importance to the community 4.5 Recognize the connection between the body and the earth as life givers 4.6 Acknowledge the way water connects our bodies to the earth 4.7 Advocate for land-based Indigenous rights Knowledge of: Sacred places Local country foods and their nutritional and spiritual value Seasonal food cycle Local protocols around food and pregnancy and breast feeding Land base Medicines Local food Protocols History Language Community resources Elders Knowledge keepers Local community cultural practices and protocols Ability to: Love and take care of Mother Earth Work with others A5.
+Provide Care in a Variety of Settings on territory 5.2 Respect clients' choices about where to receive clinical care 5.3 Conduct client visits in community, institutional and clinical settings 5.4 Conduct births in accordance with clients' choice of birthplace 5.5 Improve access to care 5.6 Advocate to remove barriers to Knowledge of: Local land-base Sacred places Birth history of local community Principles of community-based care Research relating to choice of birthplace and homebirth Disruption to birthing traditions Ability to: Be resourceful and flexible in care provision Travel to client Advocate effectively A6.
+Respect and Acknowledge the Power of Stories 6.2 Seek out traditional and creation stories as they relate to pregnancy, birth and postpartum 6.3 Incorporate the learning from those stories into the provision of care 6.4 Validate personal stories Knowledge of: Importance of storytelling Incorporating storytelling into care Traditional and cultural stories Non-directive facilitation of change Ability to: Create space for storytelling Listen actively Consult with Elders and knowledge keepers Discern credible sources of cultural and traditional stories